qhesry/training_project_scraping/README.md

 6. Run the Dash app by executing `python dash/dash_app.py` while in the dash folder.
 7. Open a web browser and navigate to [http://localhost:8050](http://localhost:8050) to view the dashboard.

+## Update to come

+- Config file for elasticsearch and server configurations.
+- Docker compose file to deploy the app.

 ## Usage

 Once the application is running, you can use the Dash app to view some metrics example.